weihsiu/secs/jcconf2021/jcconf2021.md

 ---
 # What is ECS?
 - "Entity–component–system (ECS) is a software architectural pattern that is mostly used in video game development."  -- Wikipeida
-- It makes manipulating entities with the same types of components (attributes) very simple.
+- It makes manipulating entities with the same types of components (attributes) very simple

 ---
 From https://medium.com/@clevyr/entity-component-system-for-react-js-e3ab6e9be776